Introduction

 Experience & Expertise:

 Look for vendors with deep audit experience.
 A seasoned provider will understand diverse asset types (IT equipment, machinery, infrastructure, etc.) and scale to a large asset base.
-Check their customer history: have they served companies like yours?
-Direct client references and case studies provide proof of their reliability.
+Check their customer history: for example, have they served companies like yours?
+In addition, direct client references and case studies provide proof of their reliability.

 -